TheCalculatorsHub

 How I used the Grade Calculator to show a student her B was already secured before the final

-In November 2025, a third-year student in a Psychology research methods course contacted me two weeks before her final exam convinced she needed to perform perfectly to keep her B. She had her syllabus in front of her: Homework 20%, Quizzes 15%, Lab Reports 25%, Midterm 20%, Final 20%.
+A third-year student in a Psychology research methods course reached out to me two weeks before her final exam back in 2021, convinced she needed to perform perfectly to keep her B. She had her syllabus in front of her: Homework 20%, Quizzes 15%, Lab Reports 25%, Midterm 20%, Final 20%.
 Her grades were 91% homework, 84% quizzes, 88% lab reports, and 79% midterm.
 She had added up her four grades, divided by four, and got 85.25%, which she thought was too close to the B boundary to feel safe.
 That calculation ignores weights entirely.

 When I entered her five categories into this calculator with the Final toggled off as not yet graded, her current standing came back as 85.7% — a solid B. More importantly, the "What Do I Need" section showed that with a 20% final still to come and a target of 83% (B), she needed only 68.5% on the final to secure the grade.
 According to the NEA guidance on weighted grading systems, the most common error students make is treating all categories as equal when calculating their standing, which this student had done.
 Her 79% midterm had pulled her simple average down but carried only 20% of the total weight.